TheDiVaZo/DiceSystem/README.md

 If you are working with the plugin for the first time, you can read the [Getting started guide](https://github.com/TheDiVaZo/DiceSystem/wiki).

-You can also check out the [Config documentation](https://github.com/TheDiVaZo/DiceSystem/wiki)

-If you are thinking about creating your own addon, you will need [Documentation for creating addons](https://github.com/TheDiVaZo/DiceSystem/wiki)

 ## Useful Links
 [📁 Last releases](https://github.com/TheDiVaZo/DiceSystem/releases)